How to Grow Anemones: The Compete Anemone Flower Guide

 Print Friendly and PDF

-Available in spring- and fall-blooming species, anemones are able to provide flowers throughout the growing season.
-These low-growing plants produce tall stems of bold flowers, making them suitable for a range of locations across the garden.
-Here’s how to plant, grow, and care for anemone flowers in your garden!
+Available in spring and fall blooming species, anemone flowers (pronounced Ah-NEM-oh-ne) provide charming vibrant blooms throughout the growing season.
+These low-growing plants produce tall stems of bold flowers, making them perfect for a range of locations across the garden.

 About Anemones